foca/moody/README.md

 If you want more information about this pattern, read [the explanation by SourceMaking](http://sourcemaking.com/design_patterns/state).

-For a stupid example of how you would use this, here's a traffic light:
+For a stupid example of how you would use this, here is a traffic light:

     class Stop < Moody::State
       def color